Confederation of the Polish Crown: Expulsion from Confederation (2025–present)

 Braun would again seek the Confederation nomination in the 2025 presidential election, however, instead of a US-styled primary which the coalition had run in 2019 to determine its candidate, the Council of Leaders (which Braun is a member of) chose to nominate Sławomir Mentzen from New Hope even though Braun had support from Janusz Korwin-Mikke.
 Despite this Braun would push ahead with his own candidacy stating "I will be a candidate in this election, with God and human help."
 Due to his rejection of a ruling from the leadership council the internal coalition court would vote in favor of expelling Braun and Korona from Confederation entirely on 17 January 2025.
 Braun, who did not attend the ruling, refused to appeal.

-During the campaign, Braun and KKP were consistently given 2-4% in polls, but would outperform these polls on election day, earning 6.34% of the electorate or 1,242,917 votes.
+During the campaign, Braun and KKP were consistently given 2–4% in polls, but would outperform these polls on election day, earning 6.34% of the electorate or 1,242,917 votes.
 This, combined with Mentzen and Confederation also outperforming polls, surprised many because if all Confederation and KKP voters voted for the Law and Justice candidate Karol Nawrocki, he would have won the first round with 50.69% of the vote.
 This is almost exactly what happened on election day, as Nawrocki won 50.89% of the vote in what was described as an upset, with 92.6% of Braun and 87.2% of Mentzen voters that turned out in the second round voting for him.

 On 4 June 2025, the Confederation of the Polish Crown announced the creation of its own parliamentary circle in the Sejm, composed of Roman Fritz, Włodzimierz Skalik and Sławomir Zawiślak.
 Fritz and Skalik, elected on the list of Confederation Liberty and Independence in the 2023 election, left their party in March 2025 and joined Braun's party as independent MPs.
 However, since Braun is a MEP and not an MP of the Polish Sejm, his party fell short of three MPs - a minimum amount of MPs needed to form a parliamentary circle.
 In June 2025, Zawiślak, an MP of Law and Justice, left his party and defected to Braun, granting the Confederation of the Polish Crown its third MP and thus allowing it to found its own parliamentary circle.

-For the 2027 Senate election, KKP allied itself with the localist Bezpartyjni Samorządowcy led by Marek Woch.
+Following the party's success in the presidential election, Braun and the KKP began the formation of the "broad fire extinguisher front", concentrating anti-establishment political forces from around the country.